teambit/docs/docs/tag-component-version.md

 Some rules to note on auto-tag:

 - If a component is being auto-tagged, the version changes only include the dependency changes, even if the component has source code modifications.
+To include the source modification, the auto tagged component need to be included in the tagging, e.g. by using `bit tag --all`.
 - Tagging is propagated to the dependency chain of the component.
 E.g., Foo depends on Bar, which depends on Baz.
 Tagging Baz triggers auto-tagging of both Bar and Foo.
 - The auto tag only happens to components that exist in the scope where the component was tagged.
 The propagation of the auto-tag chain stops when a component is not on the local scope.
 E.g. if Bar is not in the local step, only Baz is tagged.